-The Jazz Age lives on in this light romantic spoof of 1920s musical comedy.
+The Blue Hill Troupe takes you back to the Jazz Age in this light romantic spoof of 1920s musicals.
 Written in the fifties as "a new musical of the twenties," The Boy Friend is still considered the most successful and witty of the send-up musicals, and is filled to the brim with catchy tunes, tongue-in-cheek moments, and cheerful dance numbers.

 The Blue Hill Troupe celebrates our success at the 2015 International Gilbert & Sulllivan Festival in Harrogate, England.